avtomat-hub/avtomat-hub.github.io/_aws/get_started.md

 {: .fs-5 .fw-300 }

 {: .warning}
 Early development.
-Email [dimitar@avtomat.io](mailto:dimitar@avtomat.io) if you encounter any issues.
+Raise an [issue](https://github.com/avtomat-hub/avtomat-aws/issues) if you encounter any bugs.

 <p>
    <a href="#requirements">Requirements</a> •